monome/Terms/index.md

 - Keys will light when there are clips in the respective Scene.
 - Pressing this key will cue all the clips in the Scene.

-The bottom-right key is a special *navigation* key for moving through the Live Set:
+The bottom-right key is a special *nav* (read: navigation) key for moving through the Live Set:

-- Press and hold the bottom-right key
+- Press and hold the *nav* key
 - The two keys immediately above will dimly light.
 - While still holding, press the lower of the two buttons to move down through the Scenes.
 - Alternatively press the higher of the two lit keys to move back upward through the set.